giovanniboscu/continuous-section-field/README.md

 From this continuous description, CSF evaluates section properties and stiffness fields along `z` (e.g., `A(z)`, `I(z)`, `C(z)`, `EA(z)`, `EI(z)`, `GJ(z)`) and can export solver-ready station data (e.g., OpenSees `forceBeamColumn` stationing or SAP2000-ready tabular property packs).

-### CSFStacked module (segmented `ContinuousSectionField` stacking)

-CSFStacked is a container that stacks multiple `ContinuousSectionField` segments along the global `z` axis and dispatches any query `z -> correct segment`.
-It adds a practical layer on top of multiple CSF segments: junctions are handled deterministically and you can query sections/properties anywhere with a single global API (section(z), section_full_analysis(z))

 ![torsionmdel](https://github.com/user-attachments/assets/85882b4e-6173-4630-84c5-fd703c54cad4)